arpitbanna/url-shortener/Contributing.md

 * Clearly describe bugs or unexpected behavior.
 * Include relevant details such as steps to reproduce, screenshots, logs, and environment information.
 * Feature requests should explain the proposed functionality, use case, and potential benefits.

 ---

-## Testing & Validation

-* Ensure all existing and new tests pass.
-* Use **flake8** or **pylint** to maintain code quality.
-* Validate that new features do not introduce regressions.
-* Include any necessary test data or mocks for reproducibility.

----

-## Collaboration and Communication

-* Be respectful, constructive, and professional in all interactions.
-* Engage in **positive discussions** when reviewing or discussing contributions.
-* Avoid offensive or discriminatory language.
-* Follow the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for detailed guidelines.

----